Blog

 Blower Usage

-The HeatPumPro® has a capability called zone weighting which allows a contractor to control fan speed based on the amount of ductwork that is being served.
-In this case, the air handler threshold was set at 70%, which initiated W2 furnace operation or Y2 blower operation only when Zone Three is being served with either Zone One or Zone Two.
+The HeatPumPro® has a capability called zone weighting.
+This feature allows a contractor to control fan speed based on the amount of ductwork that is being served.
+In this case, the air handler threshold was set to 70%.
+It initiated W2 furnace operation or Y2 blower operation only when Zone Three was being served with either Zone One or Zone Two.
 (Example: Z1 40% + Z2 30%=70%).
-If any of the zones are calling by themselves, the air handler stage threshold will not be met and the second stage call will not run.
+If any of the zones called by themselves, the air handler stage threshold would not be met and the second stage call would not run.

-We sometimes tend to ignore the fact that low-stage operation, when serving a majority of the ducts, will create this same “oversized supply outlets” scenario and cause ineffective BTU delivery.
-The Arzel® HeatPumPro® panel uses the field “adjustable Zone Weights” and an “Air handler Stage Threshold %” to provide the proper management of CFM volume.
+Any time low-stage operation is serving a majority of the ducts, it will create this same scenario with oversized supply outlets.
+This results in ineffective BTU delivery.
+The Arzel HeatPumPro panel uses the settings “adjustable Zone Weights” and “Air handler Stage Threshold %” to properly manage CFM volume.

 HVAC Zoning Reduced Runtime 20%

-Because of the use of HVAC zoning, the system runtime was reduced by 20% during the day while still helping to adjust the air supply to the upstairs bedroom.
+HVAC zoning reduced the system runtime by 20% during the day, while also helping to adjust the air supply to the upstairs bedroom.

-Additionally – While the Arzel® Zoning systems was only operating on Y1 or W1, the dynamics of the zoning system showed we were delivering more BTU’s and CFM’s, with more Velocity and Throw at the register face to the calling zone, maximizing the effectiveness of HVAC zoning and reducing system run-time by putting all of the conditioned air, where you want it, when you need!
+Additionally, while the Arzel Zoning system was only operating on Y1 or W1, the dynamics of the zoning system showed we were delivering more BTU’s and CFM’s, with more Velocity and Throw at the register face to the calling zone.
+This maximized the effectiveness of HVAC zoning and reduced system run-time by putting all of the conditioned air in the right place.
+We like to say that zoning puts conditioned air “where you want it, when you need it!”

-Are you interested in learning more about the HeatPumPro® zoning panel?
-Schedule a free virtual training on one-on-one basis on your schedule and find out how the HeatPumPro® can help you set yourself apart by offering reliable pneumatic HVAC Zoning solutions to your customers.
+Are you interested in learning more about the HeatPumPro zoning panel?
+Schedule a free virtual training and get one-one training on your schedule.
+Find out how the HeatPumPro can help you set yourself apart by offering reliable pneumatic HVAC zoning solutions to your customers.

 Recent Posts